Report urges classroom changes after teacher injured at Gatineau school | CBC News

 Report urges classroom changes after teacher injured at Gatineau school

-An inspector from Quebec's workplace safety commission has noted numerous problems in classes for children with special needs at Gatineau's École du Lac-des-Fées after a teacher was injured by a student.
+An inspector from Quebec's workplace safety commission has noted numerous problems in classes for children with disabilities at Gatineau's École du Lac-des-Fées after a teacher was injured by a student.

 Radio-Canada obtained a copy of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) report, which details a violent incident at the school on Jan.
 31.

 Shortly after recess, a student threw a hard plastic hourglass injuring the teacher's head.
-She received first aid from her colleague and was taken to hospital.
+She received first aid from a colleague and was taken to hospital.

-The CNESST report raised issues like lack of staff training, shortcomings in the pursuant investigation and an unsafe layout of the classroom, calling on the school board to take action.
+The CNESST report raised issues such as a lack of staff training and an unsafe layout of the classroom, calling on the school board to take action.

 The commission's intervention is a "pretty rare" case, according to Kim Lafleur-Lauriault, president of the Syndicat du soutien scolaire de l'Outaouais, which represents school support staff.